kadena-docs/kadena-docs/docs/coding-projects/contract-interactions.md

      )
    ```

-3. Define a function to ensure that a user is authorized for a specific operation.
+3. Define the `enforce-user-auth` function that ensures a user is authorized for a specific operation.

    ```pact
      (defun enforce-user-auth (id)